Reniori/pulze-mini-tone-generator/README.md

 still recoverable.
 The original scope, "just identify amp IDs," turned out to be three orders of magnitude smaller than the actual problem.
 Recognizing that gap and continuing anyway was the project's first real decision.

-I worked entirely on a phone.
-Every screenshot in evidence came from the Pulze Editor app on mobile; every preset was sideloaded over Bluetooth; most of my messages were voice-note dictation, which is why the project's internal records are full of artifacts like "pose mini" (Pulze Mini), "grab cab" (Custom IR), and "musketeer" (the guitar).
-The AI learned to read through the noise.

 The private side of the project — a 170-preset library across four tiers and a composition doctrine tuned to my own rig — stays private.
 What you're looking at is